-An Anterior Hip Replacement requires that the patient be placed on a special table in the operating room, which allows the surgeon to move the patient’s legs and to flex their hip, for better access to the joint during surgery.
-Often, computers are used to assist the surgeon when placing the hip implant precisely.
+An Anterior Hip Replacement requires that the patient be placed on a special table in the operating room, which allows the surgeon to move the patient’s legs and to flex their hips, for better access to the joint during surgery.
+Computers are often used to assist the surgeon when placing the hip implant precisely.
 Computers can also assist the surgeon in adjusting the leg length of the patient, so that they have a balanced gait after hip implantation.

 While each of the Anterior (Front), Posterior (Back) and Lateral (Side) Hip Replacement approaches offer virtually the same outcome at 6 weeks after surgery, there are some benefits to using Anterior Hip Replacement with regard to recovery.
 Those benefits include:

 - The Anterior Hip Replacement Approach allows the surgeon to operate through a smaller surgical incision, which means less blood loss, scarring and tissue damage

 - Muscles surrounding the hip joint are separated at intervals which naturally occur within the tissue.
 Muscles are NOT cut, nor are they detached from the femur or pelvis during the surgery.
 As a result, patients do not have to heal from surgical trauma to the muscles